French Language Summer Program in Québec, Canada

 What cultural/recreational activities will be offered?

-Prof. Blood provides an orientation for SSU students the first week, including tours of the university and the social and cultural highlights of the city of Québec.
+Prof. Blood provides an orientation for Salem State students the first week, including tours of the university and the social and cultural highlights of the city of Québec.
 During the program, Laval organizes a series of excursions to museums and cultural sites in the area, and the program also coincides with Québec's Festival d'Eté, with ongoing concerts and cultural events in the city.
 Students may also be interested in organized sports on campus, such as soccer, basketball, swimming or tennis.
 There are also social activities on campus (in French), such as chorus, cooking classes, and movie nights.
 Québec also has several theaters, in addition to great restaurants, cafés, cinemas, bars, and boutiques!